Visiting A Church

 Arrive early – Plan to arrive at least 10 to 15 minutes earlier than the service starts.
 You’ll want to find the best seat.
 You may need to get your family situated in their respective areas.
 You may want to read some of the printed information made available before the service starts.
 You will be better acclimated to the room and more comfortable when the service begins.
 (More information about what to expect at BWC on Sunday mornings and what to do with your kids.)

-- Pre-register if an option – Lots of churches now allow you to register your children before arriving.
+Pre-register if an option – Lots of churches now allow you to register your children before arriving.
 It saves time and makes the check in process smoother once you arrive.
-We do not have this feature available at BWC as of yet, but our check-in process for your children is very simple, and hopefully someone will be there to assist you if you need help.
+We do not have this feature available at BWC as of yet, but our check-in process for your children is very simple.
 We do have an opportunity for you to submit your visitor information online.
-If you are a first time visitor, and you submitted a form online, please still visit our welcome center after a service on Sunday morning, let them know you submitted the form online, and then allow us to give you a free gift from us!
+If you are a first time visitor, and you submitted a form online, please still visit our welcome center after a service on Sunday morning, let them know you submitted the form online, and then allow us to give you a free gift!

 Don’t leave immediately – Some of the most dedicated volunteers, and usually the staff, are still hanging around.
 You’ll get a chance to interact on a deeper level and ask questions.
 Plus, you can learn a lot about the fellowship of a church by whether or not people linger.